 Members of the organization are considered to be internal Stakeholders.
 The project directly impacts them as a result of the fact that they are employed by the organization that is overseeing it.
 These may include investors, workers, owners, members of the board of directors, managers of ongoing projects, and other relevant parties.
 For example, Employees are parties dependent on jobs and the security of those jobs.
 They have direct stakes in the organization since it helps them financially and provides other benefits.

-Similarly, Investors are parties interested in making a profit from this venture.
+Similarly, Investors are parties interested in profiting from this venture.
 They could be stockholders and debtors at the same time.
 They want to profit from the money they have invested in the company.

 External Stakeholders

 Individuals from outside the organization that the project will directly or indirectly impact our external Stakeholders.
 They are affected by the organization's work, but the organization itself does not employ them.
 Suppliers, customers, creditors, clients, intermediaries, competitors, society, the government, and others could fall within this category.
 For example, Customers are Stakeholders who want to ensure that the project does not negatively impact their health, safety, and economic growth.
-It is possible for local businesses and organizations to significantly impact the number of jobs created, the amount of money spent, and other aspects of the economy just by their location or involvement in local projects.
-Similarly, Vendors and Suppliers are Stakeholders whose income is tied to the project since they are the ones that provide the goods and services to the company that is in charge of the project.
+Local businesses and organizations can significantly impact the number of jobs created, the amount of money spent, and other aspects of the economy just by their location or involvement in local projects.
+Similarly, vendors and suppliers are stakeholders whose income is tied to the project since they are the ones who provide the goods and services to the company in charge of the project.
 If the initiative is successful, it will result in greater business.

 Indirect Stakeholders

-Individuals or organizations that care more about the project's outcome rather than how it is carried out are referred to as indirect Stakeholders.
+Individuals or organizations that care more about the project's outcome than how it is carried out are called indirect Stakeholders.
 These include both your customers and your suppliers.
 Even if they are not participating in your activities, they have a vested interest in your accomplishments (or failure).

 Principal Stakeholders are individuals or groups who will be significantly impacted by your project positively or negatively.
-Include all of your employees, customers, managers, suppliers, and any other business partners you have.
+Include all of your employees, customers, managers, suppliers, and other business partners.

 Secondary Stakeholders